reez/BitcoinUI/README.md

 The design system in the kit includes the basics:

-- Colors (Light+Dark Mode)
+- Colors
+- Button styles
+- Text styles
 - Icons
-- Button styles (SwiftUI, Light+Dark Mode)
-- Text styles (SwiftUI, Light+Dark Mode)

-Example code implementations via Swift Previews:
-- General UI elements (buttons, toggles...)
-- Common navigation components (tab bar, side bar...)
-- Screen templates

 ### Colors (Light+Dark Mode)